rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

 Learn about Cloud Files in SDK QuickStart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the
-:rax-dev:`SDK QuickStart for Cloud Files <docs/cloud-files/getting-started>`,
+:rax-dev-quickstart:`SDK QuickStart for Cloud Files <cloud-files/getting-started>`,
 you can see some of the same steps that are documented in the API's Getting Started Guide.
 For example, bot the API-focused and SDK-focused documents show how to authenticate with your API